axelwalter/umetaflow-gui/docs/win_exe_with_pyinstaller.md

 ### write function in cli.py

-Now, navigate to the inside streamlit environment <br />
+Now, navigate to the inside streamlit environment

-here you go<br />
+here you go

 ```
 <myenv>\Lib\site-packages\streamlit\web\cli.py
 ```
-for using our virtual environment, add this magic function to cli.py file: <br />
+for using our virtual environment, add this magic function to cli.py file:
 ```
 #can be modify name as given in run_app.py
 #use underscore at beginning